 How RDCMan can be used:

-- Administrators can use RDCMan to organize connections by groups via top-level hierarchies.
+- Administrators can use Remote Desktop Connection Manager (RDCMan) to organize connections by groups via top-level hierarchies.
 In the two-pane interface, connection options comprise of all that the admin can define within a native RDP session.
 Admins are capable of only importing servers via a text file.

 - RDCMan is considered to be only useful for RDP connections.
 This is because it is perfect for administrators in Windows-only deployments who desire to have a remote desktop management tool that exclusively focus on RDP.

-- RDCMan is considered to be particularly useful for testers, systems administrators, developers, and lab managers work with server labs, groups of computers, or large server farms, such as automated check-in systems and data centers, where regular access to each machine is essential.
-The potential to consolidate multiple RDP connections into a single window decreases desktop clutter.
+- RDCMan is considered to be particularly useful for testers, systems administrators, developers, and lab managers working with server labs, groups of computers, or large server farms, such as automated check-in systems and data centers, where regular access to each machine is essential.
+The potential to consolidate multiple RDP connections into a single-window decreases desktop clutter.

 - With Windows 10, it is only possible for pro users to grant access to their computers.
 The users will have to follow the following process: